ibm-cloud-docs/key-protect/kmip.md

 copyright:
   years: 2026
-lastupdated: "2026-06-22"
+lastupdated: "2026-06-24"

-keywords: KMIP, VMWare, key protect
+keywords: KMIP, VMware, key protect, key management interoperability protocol

 subcollection: key-protect

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:external: target="_blank" .external}
-{:codeblock: .codeblock}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:preview: .preview}
-{:term: .term}
-{:ui: .ph data-hd-interface='ui'}
-{:api: .ph data-hd-interface='api'}
+{{site.data.keyword.attribute-definition-list}}

 # Using the key management interoperability protocol (KMIP)
 {: #kmip}

-To better facilitate the use of {{site.data.keyword.keymanagementservicefull}} keys to create key management interoperability protocol (KMIP) adapters for use with VMWare, {{site.data.keyword.keymanagementserviceshort}} now directly offers the ability to create adapters and upload certificates using the {{site.data.keyword.keymanagementserviceshort}} control plane (UI).
+{{site.data.keyword.keymanagementservicefull}} provides native support for the key management interoperability protocol (KMIP), allowing you to create KMIP adapters and upload certificates directly through the {{site.data.keyword.keymanagementserviceshort}} console.
+{: shortdesc}

-This solution architecture describes the {{site.data.keyword.keymanagementserviceshort}} Native KMIP support architecture for protecting your VMware® instances.
-Many storage encryption options are available to protect your VMware workload. {{site.data.keyword.keymanagementserviceshort}} Native KMIP support works together with VMware native vSphere encryption and vSAN™ encryption.
-The vSphere and vSAN encryption provides simplified storage encryption management together with the security and flexibility of {{site.data.keyword.cloud}} {{site.data.keyword.keymanagementserviceshort}} customer-managed keys.
+This solution describes the {{site.data.keyword.keymanagementserviceshort}} native KMIP support architecture for protecting your VMware® instances. {{site.data.keyword.keymanagementserviceshort}} native KMIP support works with VMware native vSphere encryption and vSAN™ encryption to provide simplified storage encryption management with the security and flexibility of {{site.data.keyword.cloud}} {{site.data.keyword.keymanagementserviceshort}} customer-managed keys.

-This solution is an alternative to the [KMIP for VMWare](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-overview) solution offering on {{site.data.keyword.cloud_notm}}.
-As a result, this document doesn't cover the existing configuration of these foundation solutions on {{site.data.keyword.cloud_notm}}.
-To understand more about the foundation solution architecture, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).
+This solution is an alternative to the [KMIP for VMware](/docs/vmwaresolutions?topic=vmwaresolutions-kmip-overview){: external} offering on {{site.data.keyword.cloud_notm}}.
+This document does not cover the configuration of these foundation solutions.
+For more information about the foundation solution architecture, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview){: external}.

-This feature works in parallel with the current KMIP for VMWare solution.
-It is not currently possible to import adapters created using the VMWare solution into {{site.data.keyword.keymanagementserviceshort}} (or vice versa).
+This feature works in parallel with the current KMIP for VMware solution.
+You cannot import adapters created with the VMware solution into {{site.data.keyword.keymanagementserviceshort}}, or vice versa.
 {: tip}

 ## Benefits
 {: #kmip-overview-benefits}

-While many storage encryption solutions are available for your VMware workload, {{site.data.keyword.keymanagementserviceshort}} Native KMIP support offers the following benefits:
+{{site.data.keyword.keymanagementserviceshort}} native KMIP support offers the following benefits:

+**VMware certification**
-* KMIP support in {{site.data.keyword.keymanagementserviceshort}} is [certified by VMWare](https://compatibilityguide.broadcom.com/detail?program=kms&productId=60700&persona=live){: external} and can be directly integrated with any service or platform that accepts encryption via a KMIP KMS server.
-Where other KMS' require third party KMIP server support, support for KMIP is integrated and managed by {{site.data.keyword.keymanagementserviceshort}}.
+:   KMIP support in {{site.data.keyword.keymanagementserviceshort}} is [certified by VMware](https://compatibilityguide.broadcom.com/detail?program=kms&productId=60700&persona=live){: external} and can be directly integrated with any service or platform that accepts encryption through a KMIP KMS server.
+KMIP support is integrated and managed by {{site.data.keyword.keymanagementserviceshort}}, eliminating the need for third-party KMIP server support.

+**Hypervisor-level encryption**
-* Integration with VMware vSAN encryption and vSphere encryption, both of which are implemented in the hypervisor layer rather than the storage or virtual machine layer.
-This approach allows easy management and transparency to your storage solution and application.
+:   Integration with VMware vSAN encryption and vSphere encryption provides encryption at the hypervisor layer rather than the storage or virtual machine layer.
+This approach simplifies management and provides transparency to your storage solution and application.

+**Fully managed service**
-* Fully managed key management server available in many {{site.data.keyword.cloud_notm}} multizone regions (MZRs).
+:   Key management server is fully managed and available in many {{site.data.keyword.cloud_notm}} multizone regions (MZRs).

+**Customer-managed keys**
-* Integrating your VMware cluster with {{site.data.keyword.cloud_notm}} {{site.data.keyword.keymanagementserviceshort}} provides you with fully customer-managed keys that you can revoke at any time.
+:   You maintain full control over your encryption keys and can revoke them at any time.

+**Cost-effective**
-* Because KMIP symmetric keys are only [charged as a single key version](/docs/key-protect?topic=key-protect-pricing-plan), you only pay for what you use.
+:   KMIP symmetric keys are [charged as a single key version](/docs/key-protect?topic=key-protect-pricing-plan), so you only pay for what you use.

 ## Creating an adapter
 {: #kmip-adapter-create}